jperon/ltl/Readme.md

 ## Examples

-Two ways to get the square root of numbers from 1 to 10 :
+Three ways to get the square root of numbers from 1 to 10 :

 ```sh
 $ seq 1 10 | ltl -m '[math.sqrt i for i in IN]'